Pratham2405/amber-pre-sim/README.md

 # amber-pre-simulation
-Preparation protocol and production scripts for simulating Protein-Ligand Complex in AMBER
+Preparation protocol and production scripts for simulating Protein-Ligand Complex in AMBER - a tutorial with a brief introduction to MD Simulations.